 GaDOE will convene a meeting of Georgia's gifted community, representing students, parents, organizations, and educators, to develop a plan to provide creative solutions to best serve Georgia's gifted students.
-This plan and recommendations will be shared with members of the state legislature.
-In addition, GaDOE will include gifted related resources, tools, LEA best practices, etc. in the online "toolkit" that will be developed and made available to education stakeholders.
+This plan with recommendations will be shared with members of the state legislature.
+In addition, GaDOE will include gifted related resources, tools, district best practices, etc. in the online "toolbox" that will be developed and made available to districts.